SICKAG/sick_lidar_localization/README.md

 * tf_parent_frame_id: "map"
 * tf_child_frame_id: "lls"

 The default frame ids for transformations should only be used as an example.
-In a real application, the reference to the robot is usually specified here, as it is, for example, in the ROS Nagivation stack.
+In a real application, the reference to the robot is usually specified here, as it is, for example, in the ROS Navigation stack.
 Here one would then use the reference
 * tf_parent_frame_id: "base_link"
 * tf_child_frame_id: "lls"